Casper announces a new high-end mattress called the Wave

 Casper is unveiling a new mattress that co-founder and Chief Product Officer Jeff Chapin said responds to your body’s shape, combining the best elements of soft and firm mattresses.

 The Wave mattress comes with a higher price tag, starting at $1,000 for a twin and extending up to $1,850 for a queen and $2,250 for a California king.
-(The price for Casper’s regular mattress ranges from $550 to $1,150, the Wave costs nearly twice as much.)
+(The price for Casper’s regular mattress ranges from $550 to $1,150, so the Wave costs nearly twice as much.)

 The new mattress was designed at Casper’s new product lab in San Francisco.
 Chapin said his team started thinking about creating a new product before last year’s launch in Germany: “The German market really likes a firm mattress — much firmer than the U.S. mattress.”
 But it wasn’t going to be enough to simply firm up Casper’s existing product: “When things get firmer, you have more attention to ergonomics.”